TFMV/parity/README.md

 The Arrow differ works by:

-1. Loading input datasets into memory as Arrow records
+1. Loading input datasets (either fully or in batches) as Arrow records
 2. Building key arrays for efficient record matching
 3. Comparing columns with type-aware logic and customizable tolerance
 4. Identifying added, deleted, and modified records